-If you are experiencing long term computer/internet access problems, please contact the CCFP Claim Specialist, Jessy Allain, or the Quality Assurance Coordinator, Sheron Givings, to discuss the issue.
+If you are experiencing long term computer/internet access problems, please contact the Quality Assurance Coordinator, Sheron Givings, to discuss the issue.

 You must report all KidKare related technical issues to Minute Menu Provider Support for resolution at 972-671-5211.
 Please take note of any error messages received prior to contacting.